Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Let’s now use the road network from `NL Open Map Data` to see which road segments have good coverage and which do not.
 To intersect the road layer with the H3 signal strength layer we need to find H3 cells covering all motorways in the NL.

 The query below demonstrates one way of doing this.
-First we split the road geometries into simple segments and compute the H3 index for in the middle of each segment.
+First, we split the road geometries into simple segments and compute the H3 index for in the middle of each segment.
 Then we aggregate all segments back.
 Run the following query:

 ```
 CREATE OR REPLACE table geolab.geography.nl_roads_h3 AS